-Japan: The amount of Japan's national budget for the regulatory support research on radioactive waste is about 2,000 M yen (ca. 15.3 Mio. \in) ($1 \in = 130$ yen) in FY 2008 (April 2008 - March 2009).
-This covers research on near-surface disposal, intermediate-depth disposal, geological disposal and clearance and decommissioning.
+Japan: The amount of Japan's national budget for the regulatory supporting research on radioactive waste is about 2,000 M yen (ca. 15.3 Mio. €) ($1 \in 130$ yen) in FY 2008 (April 2008 - March 2009).
+This covers research on near-surface disposal, intermediate-depth disposal, geological disposal, clearance and decommissioning.

 Sweden: In Sweden there is a separate annual budget for regulatory R&D. Its amount is decided on a yearly basis by the Government.
-For 2009 the budget was approximately 2 M€ for the waste management R&D.
+For 2009 the budget was approximately $2 \text{ M} \in \mathbb{C}$ for the waste management R&D